Articles on: Checkout

 To enable A/B testing, go to the UpsellPlus app.
 Create an offer, choose ‘Checkout’

-Click the button!
 The app will copy your current offer and create a B version.
 You can toggle between the two versions with the tabs at the bottom.

 Here’s an example of a simple A/B test setup that will test the callout banner that introduces the upsell offers in checkout: ‘Frequently bought together’ vs ‘73% of customers also bought’

-You can also see the impressions, conversion and revenue for each version.
-Once you publish the offer to your checkout, 50% of shoppers will see version A and 50% of shoppers will see version B.
+Once you publish the offer to your checkout, 50% of shoppers will see version A and 50% of shoppers will see version B. You can also see the impressions, conversion and revenue for each version.

-The smart rules are not part of the A/B version testing as that would invalidate the 50/50% visibility for shoppers.
+Note: The smart rules are not part of the A/B version testing as that would invalidate the 50/50% visibility for shoppers.

 Some tips to run an effective A/B test: